-Similar to choosing color for other rooms, choosing living room schemes can also be intimidating.
+Similar to choosing a color for other rooms, choosing living room schemes can also be intimidating.
 This is because there are lots of things to consider before actually choose the color.

 Color has the potency to change the perspective, size, and shape of the room as well as the furnishing.
 The color selecting steps should be no longer intimidating with this few simple guides.

-- 3 Living Room Color Schemes Mix and Match
+Before Choosing Living Room Color Schemes

 Have you ever experienced choosing a beautiful shade of pain in the store but the color turns out very different once you pain it in the house?

 Thus, before choosing living room color scheme, it is important to consider the type of lighting that you will use in the room such as LED, fluorescent, halogen, incandescent, or even natural light.

-It is true that some color may give the illusion of bigger space.
-Most people think that if you have smaller room and want to make it look wider, stick to white no matter what.
+It is true that some color may give the illusion of a bigger space.
+Most people think that if you have a smaller room and want to make it look wider, stick to white no matter what.

 Another thing to consider is the orientation of where the room faces.
 This has the relation with artificial and natural light which will affect the color appearance.